9. Care Act 2014

 - arrange for an independent advocate to represent and support a person who is the subject of a safeguarding enquiry or review, if required.

-Any relevant person or organisation must provide information to Safeguarding Adults Boards as requested.
+Any relevant person or organisation must provide information to safeguarding partnerships as requested.

 The Six Safeguarding Principles

 The following six key principles underpin all adult safeguarding work: